 - Wasted Time, Money, and Effort - Sorting through hundreds of files, templates, and modules is — as you know — not a strategic use of your time.
 If you can't find what you're looking for right away, you may end up outsourcing or designing a new one.

-What is the biggest challenge when managing your HubSpot Marketing portal?
+What is the biggest challenge when organizing your HubSpot Marketing portal?

 Everything in your HubSpot portal is connected.
 That’s part of the reason why using HubSpot is so integral to closing the loop on your company’s marketing strategy.